zeroknowledgediscovery/zedwiki/How To Use RCC Resources: The Quick Start Guide.md

 The `screen` command is extremely useful.
 Because it lets you close connection to RCC from your local machine, while some job is running in the command line.

 Just, run `screen`, and use commands in the terminal.
-While some application is running, you can detach the screen using `CNTR-D A`, and then shut down your remote connection.
+While some application is running, you can detach the screen using `CNTR-A d`, and then shut down your remote connection.
 The application strated on `screen` will run unaffected on RCC node.

 # Other Notes